thinc-org/cugetreg/README.md

 This is a monorepo repository containing almost everything of cugetreg

 - apps/api - The backend API, powered by NestJS and GraphQL
-- apps/web - The web interface, powered by Next
+- apps/web - The web interface, powered by Next.js
 - apps/web-e2e - E2E test for apps/web (Coming Soon)

 - libs/codegen - GraphQL Codegen